Enhanced hygiene and environmental cleaning arrangements

 - providing hand sanitiser at multiple points, in addition to washrooms

-- setting clear use and cleaning to ensure they are kept clean and physical distancing is achieved where possible
+- setting clear use and cleaning guidance for toilets to ensure they are kept clean and physical distancing is achieved where possible

 - enhancing cleaning of touch points in busy areas

 - providing either paper towels or electrical driers for drying hands